 If you are still within the introductory period of your tenancy you cannot exchange until the introductory period has ended and you become a secure tenant.

 Once you have found a property, you will need to apply in writing to your landlord for permission by completing a Mutual exchange application form.
-Alternatively, you can now apply online directly from the HomeSwapper website if you have a registered account.

 You must not exchange properties with anyone without getting written permission from both landlords.
 Your landlord will then have a maximum of 42 days from receiving your form to tell you in writing whether your application has been approved or refused.